Thermodynamics of Gambling Demons

 Here we propose and realize a {\em gambling demon} which can be seen as a variant of the original Maxwell's thought experiment (Fig.~\ref{fig1}).
-This demon invests work by performing a nonequilibrium thermodynamic process and acquires information about the response of the system during its evolution.
+Such gambling demon invests work by performing a nonequilibrium thermodynamic process and acquires information about the response of the system during its evolution.
 Based on that information, the demon decides whether to stop the process or not following a given set of stopping rules and, as a result, may recover more work from the system than what was invested.
 However, differently to Maxwell's demon, a gambling demon does not control the system's dynamics, hence excluding the possibility of proper feedback control.
 This is analogous to a gambler who invests coins in a slot machine hoping to obtain a positive payoff.
 Depending on the sequence of outputs from the slot machine, the gambler may decide to either continue playing or stop the game (e.g. to avoid major losses), according to some prescribed strategy.
 How much work may the gambling demon save/extract on average in a given transformation by implementing any possible strategy?

-In this article, we derive and test experimentally universal relations for the work and entropy production fluctuations in Markovian nonequilibrium processes subject to gambling strategies that stop the process at a finite time during an arbitrary deterministic driving protocol.
-Our theoretical results apply to both classical and quantum stochastic dynamics, and are derived applying the theory of martingales, which are a paradigmatic class of stochastic processes fruitfully applied in probability theory~\cite{Williams} and quantitative finance~\cite{economy}.
-More recently martingale theory has been successfully applied in nonequilibrium thermodynamics~\cite{raphaelshamik,neri,moslonka2020memory,ge2018martingale,yang2020unified}, providing further insights beyond standard fluctuation theorems, e.g. universal bounds for the extreme-value and stopping-time statistics of thermodynamic quantities~\cite{neri, raphaelshamik, chetrite, ours, neri2, neriW}.
+In this Letter, we derive and test experimentally universal equalities and inequalities for the work and entropy production fluctuations in Markovian nonequilibrium processes subject to gambling strategies that stop the process at a finite time during an arbitrary deterministic driving protocol.
+Our results apply to both classical and quantum stochastic dynamics, and provide tight bounds to work extraction beyond the generalized second laws with continuous feedback control~\cite{ritort}.
+We derive these results applying the theory of Martingale stochastic processes.
+Martingales have been fruitfully applied in probability theory~\cite{Williams}, quantitative finance~\cite{economy}, and more recently in nonequilibrium thermodynamics~\cite{raphaelshamik,neri,moslonka2020memory,ge2018martingale,yang2020unified}, providing insights beyond standard fluctuation theorems, e.g. universal bounds for the extrema and stopping-time statistics of thermodynamic quantities~\cite{neri, raphaelshamik, chetrite, ours, neri2, neriW}.